 2. Purina ONE Chicken and Rice Dry Dog Food

-- Real chicken as first ingredient: Builds strong muscles and supports heart health
+- Real chicken first for strong muscles and heart health

-Compared to budget or single-focus foods, this blend offers a more comprehensive approach to nutrition.
-The main tradeoff is that it may not address highly specialized dietary needs.
+Compared to more specialized foods, this blend offers broad nutritional coverage and convenience.
+The tradeoff is that it may not be tailored for dogs with specific dietary restrictions.

 - Made in the USA